 Geothermal energy is an untapped renewable energy source with great potential.
 Originating from the Earth’s interior, geothermal energy can be used for district heating.
 Essentially, it entails harnessing subsurface heat – similar to how we harness energy from the sun and wind today – to serve as a sustainable heating alternative to fossil fuels such as coal and gas.

 In Denmark, 40% of current electricity consumption is provided by wind turbines.

-Worldwide, hydroelectric power is widely used, however in Denmark it plays a minor role – mainly as ‘electricity storage’ at hydroelectric plants in Sweden and Norway.
-We draw on these stocks when the supply from for example wind turbines or solar cells doesn’t meet our needs.
+Worldwide, hydroelectric power is widely used.
+However, in Denmark it plays a minor role – mainly as ‘electricity storage’ at hydroelectric plants in Sweden and Norway.
+We draw on these stocks when the supply from for example wind turbines or solar cells does not meet our needs.
 Approximately 10% of Denmark’s current electricity consumption is covered by hydroelectric power.

 2% of Denmark’s current electricity consumption as well as 2% of Denmark's district heating is covered by solar power.

-Out planet's core is almost as hot as the sun’s surface.
-With a temperature of around 5,400 degrees Celsius.
-The heat emitted from the core, radiates towards the surface and is stored in rocks and subterranean water.
+Our planet's core is almost as hot as the sun’s surface, with a temperature of around 5.400 degrees Celsius.
+The heat emitted from the core radiates towards the surface and is stored in rocks and subterranean water.
 This warm water is a massive yet unexploited resource that can be used to heat up our homes.

 If deployed on a large scale, geothermal energy could potentially provide around 30% of Denmark’s district heating consumption, which corresponds to the heating supply of approximately 600,000 households.